Xiangqi: Example

 Black is mated and therefore loses.
-Red's doubled cannons cannot be blocked, and the general cannot move off the e-file.
+Red's cannon cannot be captured, and the advisor on e9 blocks both Black's general from escaping there and the advisor on d10 from unbecoming a platform for the cannon.

 Gameplay

 Because of the size of the board and the low number of long-range pieces, there is a tendency for the battle to focus on a particular area of the board.

 Tactics

 Xiangqi involves several tactics common to games in the chess family.
 Some common ones are briefly discussed here.